 Violet never ran faster in her life.
 When she broke into the night air, nothing in memory felt more refreshing.
 She didn't slow down from her sprint.
 She concentrated on that relief, not wanting to think about the companion she left behind.

 It was only when she reached the end of the street before she realized something was wrong.
 Her cloak wasn't hiding her at all.
 It was still set to camouflage her in the witch's maze.
-If anyone saw her right now, they would see her as a window to that awful place.
+If anyone saw her right now, they'd see her as a window to that awful place.
 The thought scared her as much as the death she had just escaped.
 She ripped the illusion away so violently that there was a blinding flash of light.
 Without the spell over it, the cloak reverted to its original state and hid her from the normal world.
 Only then did she truly feel safe again.
 Her legs steadied and lost their uneasy wobble as they took her home by instinct.

 She should never have been chosen.